dfsp-spirit/haze/README.md

 ## About

-This package performs smoothing of per-vertex data on triangular meshes, as illustrated here:
+The `haze` package performs smoothing of per-vertex data on triangular meshes, as illustrated here:

 ![Vis](./web/haze.jpg?raw=true "Per-vertex data on a brain mesh before (left) and after (right) smoothing.")

 **Fig.1**: *Per-vertex data on a brain mesh before (left) and after (right) smoothing.
 White represents NA values.*

 Such smoothing is typically used to reduce high-frequency noise and improve SNR.

+### What `haze` is not

-To avoid any confusion: `haze` does **not** smooth the mesh itself, use `Rvcg::vcgSmooth()` for that.
+To avoid any confusion: `haze` does not smooth the mesh itself, use `Rvcg::vcgSmooth()` for that.

 ## Features